Advertiser Disclosure

 JetBlue TrueBlue Loyalty Program

 TrueBlue is the name of JetBlue’s loyalty program.
 Enrolling in TrueBlue is free, and you can earn points in several ways.
-Earn TrueBlue points by flying JetBlue or partner airlines booked on JetBlue’s website, using JetBlue Vacations, and at Paisley by JetBlue, a platform that offers discounted hotel and car rentals.
+Earn TrueBlue points by flying JetBlue or partner airlines booked on JetBlue’s website, using JetBlue Vacations, and on TrueBlue Travel, a platform that offers discounted hotels, car rentals, vacation rentals, cruises, activities, and travel gear.

 You can also earn TrueBlue points through other platforms, such as TrueBlue Dining and TrueBlue Shopping.
 Other ways include answering surveys with Jet Opinions and subscribing to the Peacock streaming service.
 JetBlue also has a portfolio of 8 different credit cards, 3 of which are available to U.S. residents.

 TrueBlue points can be redeemed in several ways, as well.
-Use your points to pay for JetBlue, Hawaiian Airlines, and Qatar Airways flights and JetBlue Vacation packages.
+Use your points to redeem for JetBlue, Japan Airlines, Icelandair, Qatar Airways, TAP Portugal, and Cape Air flights.
+You can also book JetBlue Vacation packages with points.
 If you don’t have enough TrueBlue points for a flight redemption, you can conveniently pay with a combination of cash and points.
 Lastly, JetBlue Plus cardmembers can use their points for a statement credit toward purchases of at least $25, up to $1,000 per year.

 Elite Status